 Her recent group work The Incidents was selected for the Best of Dance 2014 in Chicago Tribune.
-Other venues/festivals include: Dance Theater Workshop, NY; Joyce Soho, NY; WHITE WAVE John Ryan Theater, Brooklyn, NY; Musée d’art moderne et contemporain, Strasbourg, France; University of Notre Dame, IN; Loyola University, Chicago; Chicago Jazz Festival and beyond.
+Other venues/festivals include Dance Theater Workshop, NY; Joyce Soho, NY; WHITE WAVE John Ryan Theater, Brooklyn, NY; Musée d’art moderne et contemporain, Strasbourg, France; the University of Notre Dame, IN; Loyola University, Chicago; Chicago Jazz Festival and beyond.
 She has been commissioned to collaborate with various productions of dance, music, film, and theater as a choreographer, dancer and/or dramaturge.
-In summer 2014, she received Chicago-Lucerne Art Residency Grant through Chicago Sister City program as well as LinkUp with Dance at Illinois Artist in Residence supported by Links Hall & University of Illinois at Urbana-Champaign, Dance Bridge at the Chicago Cultural Center, LinkUp and beyond.
+Other artists in residency include Chicago-Lucerne Art Residency Grant through Chicago Sister City program, LinkUp with Dance at Illinois Artist in Residence supported by Links Hall & University of Illinois at Urbana-Champaign, Dance Bridge at the Chicago Cultural Center, LinkUp and beyond.

 The company has received funding from the Doris Duke Charitable Foundation, The Richard H. Driehaus Foundation, The Japan Foundation, The Puffin Foundation, Illinois Arts Council, the Department of Cultural Affairs and Special Events (DCASE), the Chicago Dancemakers Forum, Experimental Sound Studio and Links Hall.